 Mapping Mediterranean Lands (MEDMAPS)

 A State-of-the-Art System for Jordan’s Archaeological SitesMEGA-Jordan is a purpose-built geographic information system (GIS) to inventory and manage archaeology sites at a national level.
 It has been developed using state-of-the-art technology and requires no more than basic computer skills to enter site and site element boundaries and buffer zones; site details such as condition, threats, and other monitoring updates; and to print out detailed, up-to-date reports on Jordan’s vast number of archaeological sites.
 The system, in both Arabic and English, is web-based and will standardize and centralize data throughout the Kingdom.

 Mapping Mediterranean Lands (MEDMAPS) showcases sixteen important early maps and related information from the collections of American centers for international research in the Mediterranean region.
 As part of the Digital Library for International Research, under the aegis of the Council of American Overseas Research Centers, this three-year project completed a comprehensive survey of maps in the collections of American research centers in the Mediterranean area and created web-accessible bibliographic records.
-In addition, this site includes information about unique maps and illustrated plates in atlases and other publications relating to archaeological excavation and exploration.Old Maps Online: Discovering the Cartography of the Past
+In addition, this site includes information about unique maps and illustrated plates in atlases and other publications relating to archaeological excavation and exploration.Monuments of the Hittites

 Mapping Mediterranean Lands is funded by a grant from the U.S. Department of State, Education and Cultural Affairs (ECA), 2002-2005.
 The three-year survey was conducted by the project's Head Cartographer, Leonora Navari, in cooperation with the American centers for international research.
 Ms. Navari also wrote the exhibition essays and other project notes.